Degree Works FAQ

 Will my degree audit clear me for graduation?

-I'm thinking of changing my major.
-How can I see what would be required if I made this change?
+I'm thinking about changing my major.
+How can I find out what the requirements would be if I changed my major?

 You can use the “what-if” tab to run an audit using criteria for the intended program.
 However, please note, that what-if audits are unofficial and do not guarantee that you will meet the admissions requirements for acceptance into that program.
 If you decide you'd like to change your curriculum, you should visit the curriculum department for your intended major for information on curriculum change procedures.